qba73/go-tm/README.md

-# Effective Testing with Go
+# Go Testing Cookbook

 ![](cover.png)

-This repository contains the code examples for the book *Effective Testing with Go*, by Jakub Jarosz.
+This repository contains the code examples for the book *Go Testing Cookbook*, by Jakub Jarosz.